matthodan/jekyll-asset-pipeline/README.md

 [Octopress](http://octopress.org/) is a popular framework for Jekyll that can help you get a blog up and running quickly.
 Jekyll Asset Pipeline can be added to an Octopress site using the [Getting Started](#getting-started) steps above with the following modifications:

 1. Octopress uses Bundler to manage your site's dependencies.
-You should add `gem "jekyll-asset-pipeline"` to your Gemfile and then run `bundle install` to install.
+You should add `gem "japr"` to your Gemfile and then run `bundle install` to install.

 2. Instead of adding a "\_plugins" folder, you should put "jekyll\_asset\_pipeline.rb" in the "plugins" folder included by default in the root of your Octopress site.